 - NoBorders mode lets you use the VPN in restrictive regions

 Streaming media: I found the service reliable at streaming media.
 All nine servers I tested successfully streamed Netflix content.
-Split tunneling is available so that you can stream media over an unprotected connection if necessary.
+In addition, split tunneling is available so that you can stream media over an unprotected connection if necessary.

 Cost: Surfshark offers the most affordable plan in our roundup.